 Notable outcomes of RIGs include:

-- community partnerships featuring Northwest women writers, like the Northwest Women Writers Symposium, now in its fifth year
+- community partnerships featuring Northwest women writers, like the Northwest Women Writers Symposium, now in its seventh year

 - international platforms for feminist collaboration and publishing, like the Fembot Project